-For fiscal year 2018, the School District has implemented Governmental Accounting Standard Board Statement No. 82, "Pension Issues - An Amendment of GASB Statements No. 67, No. 68 and no. 73".
-This statement addresses issues regarding (1) the presentation of payroll-related measures in required supplemental information, (2) the selection of assumptions and the treatment of deviations from the guidance in an Actuarial Standard of Practice for financial reporting purposes, and (3) the classification of payments made by employers to satisfy employee (plan member) contribution requirements.
+For fiscal year 2019, the School District has implemented Governmental Accounting Standard Board Statement No. 83, "Certain Asset Retirement Obligations".
+This statement addresses accounting and financial reporting for certain asset retirement obligations (AROs).
 The implementation of this statement had no effect on the financial statements of the School District.